clvrai/create/README.md

      </kbd>
 </p>

-CREATE is a multi-step physics based puzzle reinforcement learning benchmark featuring many diverse tools.
-The goal of the game is to get the red ball (the target ball) to the blue ball (the goal ball).
-The agent must select which tool to place and where to place it.
-To solve the task multiple tools need to be placed.
+**CREATE** is a multi-step physics-based puzzle reinforcement learning benchmark featuring many diverse tools and tasks.
+The objective is to sequentially select and position tools from an available set, to make the red ball (target) reach the goal (green) in various environment configurations.

-Features:
-- **Tool usage and reasoning:** Choose which tool to select and where to place it.
-- **Multi-step:** reinforcment learning in precise **physics based environments**.
-- **Task generalization:** 10 included tasks with randomized configurations of each task.
-- **Configurable:** Easily create new levels with a simple JSON interface and create new tools.
-- **Easily usable:** Environment is a standard [OpenAI Gym](https://github.com/openai/gym) environment interface.

 Try solving tasks for yourself on the [online demo](https://clvrai.com/create/).
 Or get started with some [examples](https://github.com/gitlimlab/CREATE/tree/master/examples).

+### Features
+- **Multi-step environment**: Agent places a tool after every few iterations of simulation acting on *image* observations.
+- **Easily usable**: Environment is a standard [OpenAI Gym](https://github.com/openai/gym) environment interface.
+- **Diverse Tasks**: 12 complex tasks with stochastic variations and an easy <a href="https://github.com/clvrai/CREATE#   defining-tasks">interface</a> to create many more tasks.
+Suitable for meta reinforcement learning.
+- **Variety of Tools**: 12 base tool types, with many more variations of sizes, angles, friction parameters.
+- **Simple and Fast**: Runs headless and supports flexible resolutions for rendering.
+- **Configurable**: Easily create new levels with a simple JSON interface and create new tools.

+### Relevant Research Areas
+- **Reinforcement Learning for Physical Reasoning**: Long-horizon Physics puzzles with diverse interactions.
+- **Generalization to Unseen Actions**: Large and diverse action space to test generalization.
+- **Multi-task Learning**: Diverse task distribution suitable for meta learning.
+- **Predictive Modeling and Model-based RL**: Consistent environment and tool dynamics for learning models.
+- **Tool functionality and usage**: Discrete (selection) + Continuous (placement) action space for tools.

 ## (1) Usage
 `import create_game` to register the environments.
 From here, create the gym environment using the standard command:
 `gym.make('CreateLevelPush-v0')` with the name of the task you want to use.
-CREATE features 10 diverse default tasks which can be seen in the "Included Tasks" section.
-You can easily create more using the simple JSON definition system.
+CREATE comes with [12 diverse tasks](#6-included-tasks) and you can easily create more using the simple JSON definition system.
 Some level of stochasicity is applied in all of the default environments.
-If you don't want to use any stochasicity specify `Det` after the name of the level like: `gym.make('CreateLevelPushDet-v0')`.
+If you want to use deterministic configurations, specify `Det` after the name of the level like: `gym.make('CreateLevelPushDet-v0')`.

-See [`examples/random_agent.py`](https://github.com/gitlimlab/CREATE/blob/master/examples/random_agent.py) for an example with using a random agent on the environment.
-This environment also works well with multi-processing, an example will be posted soon.
+See [`examples/random_agent.py`](https://github.com/clvrai/CREATE/blob/master/examples/random_agent.py) for an example with using a random agent on the environment.
+This environment also works well with multi-processing, and the simulation is optimized for high training speeds.
 <br>

 ## (2) Installation